-Table 6: Overview of potential tools providers could use for Component 4: Evaluating participant performance and outcomes
+Table 11: Overview of tools for Component 4: Evaluating participant performance and outcomes

 Tool type Examples of how tool could be used Specific tools and other resources Self-reports Can be used to evaluate progression over time, tailoring program content to individual learning needs, and as a means of collecting data on participants' growth.
-The AITSL School Leader Self-Assessment Tool allows school leaders to assess their performance against the Standard and Leadership Profiles.
+The AITSL School Leader Self-Assessment Tool (see Component 3 discussion of the use of this tool) allows school leaders to assess their performance against the Standard and Leadership Profiles.
 The tool also provides comparative reports between individuals' self-assessments over time.
-119 Program providers can access group reports, providing cohort level, de-identified data, which may be used to assess the impact of the program on the program cohort.
-Semi- structured interviews Interviews of program graduates and their leadership teams could be used to gain a deeper qualitative understanding of the way a program impacted participants.
-The following resources may assist with planning, conducting and analysing interviews: Handbook of Practical Program Evaluation includes a chapter on the use of semi-structured interviews.
-120 Better Evaluation provides guidance on using interviews in quantitative and qualitative evaluation.
-121 RAND Corporation's guidance on Data Collection Methods: Semi-Structured Interviews and Focus Groups.
-122 University of Wisconsin Extension's Program Development and Evaluation provides guidance or conducting interviews.
-123
+79 Program providers can access group reports, providing cohort level de-identified data, which may be used to assess the impact of the program on the program cohort.